Key Takeaways

 2. Data Breach:

-Individuals: An attacker might trick someone into disclosing personal login credentials, leading to unauthorized access to their email or social media accounts.
+Individuals: An attacker might trick someone into disclosing their personal login credentials, leading to unauthorized access to their email or social media accounts.
 This breach can result in identity theft and unauthorized transactions.

 Organizations: Through spear-phishing attacks, attackers can gain access to a company’s network, leading to the theft of intellectual property, customer data, and sensitive corporate information.